wang-jun-hao/tp/docs/UserGuide.md

 2. Download the latest medibook.jar from https://github.com/AY2021S1-CS2103T-F13-3/tp/releases.
 3. Copy the file to the folder you want to use as the home folder for your MediBook.
 4. Double-click the file to start the app.
+5. Input login info if you have if not, click the create account button and create a new account.
-5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.
+6. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.
-6. Refer to the Features below for details on each command.
+7. Refer to the Features below for details on each command.

 ---------------------------------------------------------------------------------------------------------------